 If you live here in FoCo, it probably won’t surprise you to hear Fort Collins is a bike-friendly city.
-Our motto is bikes, beers and bands for a reason.
+In 2018, we even landed the top ranking in this nationwide list of bike-friendly cities scored by PeopleForBikes.
+And our motto has been bikes, beers and bands for years.
 Looking at data from Walk Score — a website that also calculates bike scores — 25 Fort Collins neighborhoods have Bike Scores between 90 and 100 and all but one have scores over 50.
 That gives our city an overall Bike Score of 80!

 With the completion of the Pitkin Bikeway in 2017, the city’s bikeability and overall rider safety got even higher!
 The five-mile bikeway begins just west of Avery Park and continues east on Pitkin Street through the CSU Main Campus, past Bennett Elementary, Lesher Middle School, Edora Park and Poudre Valley Hospital until it reaches Riverside Ave. near Kingfisher Point Natural Area.
 You can see the whole corridor map here.